Thanasis Martinos

-Thanasis Martinos (born 1950) is a Greek shipowner and owner of Eastern Mediterranean Maritime Limited (Eastmed).
+Thanasis Martinos (Θανάσης Μαρτίνος; born February 1950) is a Greek shipowner and owner of Eastern Mediterranean Maritime Limited (Eastmed).

-Early life and Career
+Early life and career

 Thanasis Martinos was born in Athens in February 1950.

 Since 1971, he has been working at the newly established family-owned shipping company, Thenamaris Ships Management, founded by his mother.
 In 1974, he completed his studies in Shipping in London and in Economics at the University of Athens.
 By 1975, Thenamaris controlled a fleet of 36 vessels, with a total carrying capacity of 850,000 tons.
 In 1991, Martinos left the company to found Eastern Mediterranean Maritime (EastMed).
 The company operates 77ocean-going vessels, employs 180 staff members in its offices, and 1,500 seafarers onboard.
 He is also a major investor in real estate.

 He was included in the Forbes List with an estimated fortune of US$1.9 billion.

-Philanthropy and Public Service
+Philanthropy and public service

 He is Archon of the Orthodox Ecumenical Patriarch of Constantinople and from October 2019 until July 2023, he served as the Civil Governor of the Monastic community of Mount Athos.

 He has made substantial contributions to healthcare, education, social welfare, the Church, and culture in Greece.
 He is considered one of the most important benefactors of the Ecumenical Patriarchate of Constantinople.
-His donations include support to major hospitals such as Sotiria, Papageorgiou, and Attikon, the provision of ICU equipment, funding for schools with interactive boards and tablets, salaries for nursing staff, aid to large families in Thrace, restoration of churches, and sponsorship of cultural initiatives.
+His donations include support to major hospitals such as Sotiria, Papageorgiou, and Attikon, the provision of ICU equipment, funding for schools with interactive boards and tablets, salaries for nursing staff, aid to large families in Thrace, restoration of churches, funding of nursing homes, and sponsorship of cultural initiatives.